-As the University continues to expand its academic programs in response to the University's Strategic Plan, academic officials will work in concert with Assistant Provost Serenity Rose King to prepare proposals for new degree and certificate programs and requests for approval from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The University of Texas System (UT System), and the Texas Higher Education Coordinating Board (THECB).
+As the University continues to expand its academic programs in response to the University's Strategic Plan, academic officials will work in concert with Dr. Serenity Rose King, associate vice president for institutional success and decision support, to prepare proposals for new degree and certificate programs and requests for approval from The University of Texas System (UT System), the Texas Higher Education Coordinating Board (THECB), and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) when applicable.

-For assistance with new degree program proposals, new certificate proposals, or administrative change requests, please contact Serenity Rose King, Assistant Provost for Policy and Program Coordination, via email or by phone at 972.883.6749.
+For assistance with, new certificate proposals, or administrative change requests, please contact Dr. Serenity Rose King, via email or by telephone at 972.883.6749.

 - New Degree Program Forms